HomeResource CenterFleas On Dogs

 • From other animals (deer, rabbits, squirrels, mice) or pets

-• From your own clothes (fleas can bite humans but do not live on them)
+• From your clothes (fleas can bite humans but do not live on them)

 • In the backyard as your pet rolls around and plays

-• In a place with its own flea infestation (like kennels)
+• In a place with unprotected pets (like kennels or dog parks)

 Once a flea has latched onto your dog, it's very easy for your pup to become a breeding ground for many fleas.